mihirrd/pensieve/README.md

 Pensieve provides a lightweight, durable, thread-safe REST API for storing, retrieving, and deleting string values by key.
 Internally, it maintains a capacity-limited LRU cache so that the most-recently-accessed keys stay in memory, while old entries are evicted when capacity is reached.

  ## Features
- - HTTP API
+ - HTTP REST API with JSON communication
  - LRU eviction policy (configurable capacity)
  - Append-only logs for durability
  - Thread-safe via `Arc<Mutex<...>>`
- - Multi-node setup
+ - Multi-node cluster support with Docker
+ - Inter-node heartbeat system for failure detection
  - Built with [Tokio](https://crates.io/crates/tokio) and [Axum](https://crates.io/crates/axum)

  ## Getting Started